dgrtwo/broom-gallery/snippets/example-snippet.md

 ##  Max.   :25.0   Max.   :120.00
 {% endhighlight %}

-If you include a plot, it'll be used as the default on your page:
+And you can make a graph (which will pop up as a "teaser" on the main gallery page):

 ![center](/images/example-snippet/unnamed-chunk-2-1.png)